maxgaurav/indexeddb-orm/README.md

 #### Count

-The count will return total number of records in the table against the result obtained by query builer object
+The count will return total number of records in the table against the result obtained by query builder object

 ```javascript